Kentucky Medication Error Attorneys

 Medication mistakes and errors happen every day here in Kentucky and across the country.
 These mistakes include things like improperly written prescriptions, incorrect doses, or dangerous drug interactions.
 Patients can suffer serious consequences or side effects from medication errors, including debilitating or fatal injuries.
 If this has happened to you or a loved one, you do have legal options.

-At Wilt & Associates, PLLC, our Kentucky attorneys are well-versed in medical malpractice cases, including medication errors.
+At Wilt Injury Lawyers, our Kentucky attorneys are well-versed in medical malpractice cases, including medication errors.
 When you suffer harm as a result of a medical professional’s negligence, you are entitled to take legal action against the negligent party in the form of seeking financial compensation for your losses.
 We are ready to walk you through the legal process – contact us in Lexington or Louisville today.

 How can we help today?